rohit-ganguly/rohit-ganguly/README.md

     * It was a difficult decision to leave the realm of software engineering in the proprietary trading space, but I'm super excited to make the transition to the product side of software engineering!
 I've gotta start prepping for Minnesota, though 🥶

 - 🖥️ What I'm working on:
-  * My revamped personal website, more specifically my portfolio and a 'virtual shelf' Tailwind CSS component which I
+  * My revamped personal website, including my blog posts, portfolio, and other small Tailwind CSS components.
   * OpenSES (Securities Exchange Simulator), a project I started to create a unified place for our trading strategies to be executed, backtested, and diagnosed.
     * Check out the concept proposal [here](https://docs.google.com/document/d/1SMm2y2RSxEx6QeRjgA34Z7S4gdYm4nK4sOFEdrkiJaQ/edit?usp=sharing), the tech spec sheet is coming soon!
   * Creating a method for @pittcsc and Pitt alumni to better be in touch with current students for interview prep + mentorship